-This $32 Teddy Jacket Has 1,500 5-Star Amazon Reviews
+This $34 Teddy Coat Has 9,000 5-Star Amazon Reviews - E!
+Online

 PrettyGarden Faux Shearling Teddy Coat

-This oh so cozy teddy jacket is available in sizes Small through 3X-Large and comes in black, blue, coffee, dark brown, green, khaki, pink, red, dark gray and white.
+This oh-so-cozy teddy coat is available in sizes S through 3XL and comes in black, blue, coffee, dark brown, green, khaki, pink, red, dark gray and white.

 As always, you don't have to just take our word for it.
 Thousands of real women with all body types swear by this teddy coat, giving it a five-star review.